 Data Disposal and Electronics Recycling are inherently dangerous processes to undertake in terms of data security.
-Because of the nature of data, whenever a drive is disposed of or recycled, whatever is left on that drive (either on purpose or accidentally) is exposed in a way it never would be in a data center or in hardware itself.
+Because of the nature of data, whenever a drive is disposed of or recycled, whatever is left on that drive (either on purpose or accidentally) is exposed in a way it never would be in a data center or in the hardware itself.

-Accordingly, identifying the various data security issues surrounding these two topics is key to ensuring long-term data security, both during ownership of data and after data ownership.
+Accordingly, identifying the various data security issues surrounding these two topics is key to ensuring long-term data security, both during the ownership of data and after data ownership.
 Today, we’re going to take a look at the data issues inherent in these practices, and how to mitigate them.

 Inherent Threats in Data Disposal and Electronics Recycling